Cataract Surgery in Melbourne – Dr Edward Roufail

 The crystalline lens is a transparent structure that sits behind the coloured iris inside your eye.
 As we age, or due to other factors, this lens can become cloudy or develop opacities.
 Other causes of opacities can include certain medications, some systemic diseases, trauma, or infection.
 This is what is then termed a cataract.

-Melbourne patients can easily access cataract surgery Melbourne to address the resultant visual issues.
+Melbourne patients can easily access cataract surgery in Melbourne to address the resultant visual issues.
 Though cataracts may not be bothersome in their early stages, they eventually lead to poor clarity of sight, glare sensitivity, reduced contrast sensitivity, and altered colour perception.

-About Cataract Surgery
+Understanding Cataract Surgery

 To remove a cataract, a small incision is made in the cornea under topical anaesthesia.
 The cataract is fragmented into smaller pieces that are then removed from the eye.
 This leaves space for an intraocular lens to be inserted in its place.
 Often, this implant can be calculated to correct your eye’s prescription.
 This means you can be significantly less dependent on your glasses after your cataract surgery.